Drescoding/offers/README.md

 Assumptions:
 - If you want to manually cancel an offer, you want to delete it from the database.
 - Simplificaton: I'm using a embedded database so the data is only kept when the application is running.
 For a production application, this will need to be changed.
+- The date is entered in that format: dd/MM/yyyy

 ## How to run: